-Nickelled’s clear pricing structure and minimum contract commitments may better suit SME’s, as we were unable to determine WalkMe's likely pricing across different usage grades.
+Nickelled’s clear pricing and may better suit SME’s, as WalkMe's pricing isn't very transparent.

-WalkMe pricing is somewhat opaque - we're aware of a variety of contract sizes and most organizations can expect a custom quotation tailored to their purposes.
+WalkMe pricing isn't clear - we're aware of a variety of contract sizes.
+Most organizations can expect a custom quotation tailored to their requirements and company size.

-As of 2018, WalkMe appears to price based on active users, unlike Nickelled, which prices per guide and supports any number of users at a given price.
-For this reason, Nickelled’s clear pricing structure and minimum contract commitments may better suit SME’s.
+As of 2021, WalkMe appears to price based on active users, unlike Nickelled, which prices per guide and supports any number of users at a given price.
+For this reason, Nickelled’s clear pricing structure and minimum contract commitments may better suit small businesses.

-As of November 2018, WalkMe's own pricing page suggests only two pricing options - a free plan including up to three walkthroughs, up to five steps per walkthrough and the ability to serve 300 assists per month, and a custom plan, which is the only option for web apps requiring more.
+As of April 2021, WalkMe's own pricing page suggests only two pricing options - a 'Basic' plan including up to three walkthroughs, up to five steps per walkthrough and the ability to serve 300 assists per month, and a 'Custom' plan, which is the only option for web apps requiring more.
 The custom plan includes unlimited steps, walkthroughs, assists, as well as several other advanced features.